1995 NASCAR Winston Cup Series: Overview

 The major story heading into the 1995 season was Dale Earnhardt's attempt to make history.
 After winning his seventh Winston Cup Championship in 1994, Earnhardt tied Richard Petty's record for Cup Championships.
 Going into the 1995 season, Earnhardt had won four of the last five Winston Cup points titles, and was considered the favorite to win his eighth in 1995.
+Mark Martin, who finished second in the points to Earnhardt, was still considered a strong contender for the title.
+Former Winston Cup Champions Terry Labonte, Bill Elliott and Rusty Wallace were in the mix as well.

-As the season progressed, the race for the series championship became a battle between Earnhardt, Sterling Marlin and Jeff Gordon.
+As the season progressed, the race for the series championship became a battle between the seven-time Winston Cup Champ Earnhardt, veteran journeyman and back-to-back Daytona 500 winner Sterling Marlin and the ascending Jeff Gordon.
 The majority of the spotlight soon shifted on the 24-year-old Gordon.
 Gordon, who had won two of 1994’s biggest races (Coca-Cola 600 and the Inaugural Brickyard 400), visited victory lane in three of the first six races of 1995.

 Gordon would become the most consistent driver of the season.
 During one stretch of the season, he rattled off 14 straight top ten finishes, winning four times during that stretch.
 Despite a late season challenge by Earnhardt, Gordon would win the season's championship by 34 points.
 In doing so, he became the youngest Winston Cup Champion of the modern era (post 1971).
 Gordon made light of this at the season ending banquet, toasting Earnhardt with a glass of milk instead of champagne.

 However, there were several other major stories in 1995.